sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 ```

 POST request example with name and lastname.
-You can see in the response how those values are enblemmed into the body of the response.
+If you inspect the response, you cab see the name and last name embledded into the form key in the response body.

 ```
 Your option <enter a number>: 4